 In October 1992, Roy earned his 200th NHL win.
 He led the Canadiens to a second Stanley Cup championship in 1993.
 In 1995, following a series of disagreements with his coach, Mario Tremblay, Roy was traded to the Colorado Avalanche.
 In his debut season with the team, they won their first-ever Stanley Cup.
 On February 19, 1996, Roy earned the 300th win of his career when the Avalanche defeated the Edmonton Oilers, 7-5.
 In October 2000, Roy passed Terry Sawchuk’s record of 447 career wins, a number many fans believed was unbeatable.
 The Avalanche won a second Stanley Cup in 2001.

 In January 2003, Roy played in his 1,000th regular-season NHL game, the first goalie ever to do so.
 Roy competed in his final game with the Avalanche in April 2003 and then retired from hockey.
-He left the NHL with a record 551 career wins, 11 NHL All-Star games and 11 seasons with 30 or more wins–the most of any goaltender in the history of the the league.
+He left the NHL with a record 551 career wins (since broken by Martin Brodeur, who retired with 688 wins), 11 NHL All-Star games and 11 seasons with 30 or more wins—a record also since broken by Brodeur, who retired with 14 such seasons.

 Following his retirement as a player, Roy became an owner and coach of the Quebec Remparts in the Canadian Hockey League.
 In 2006, he was elected to the Hockey Hall of Fame in Toronto, Canada.